Medical & Pharmaceutical Gaskets & Seals

 Low-outgassing cleanroom duct and door gaskets.
 Maintains compression over years without the ozone-driven hardening that fails neoprene foams.
 Die-cut to duct flange profiles.

 Platinum-cured silicone gaskets and tubing connectors validated for single-use bioprocessing, with gamma-irradiation tolerance to 25–50 kGy and ETO residuals limits per ISO 10993-7.
-Used in pre-sterilised SUS assemblies (CSL Behring, AstraZeneca, contract biologics) where re-usable hard-piped sealing is replaced with disposable flow paths.
+Used in pre-sterilised single-use assemblies for contract biologics and sterile injectables work, where re-usable hard-piped sealing is replaced with disposable flow paths.

 Silicone door gaskets and vacuum-chamber seals for freeze-dryer service — repeated cycling between -50 °C condenser temperatures and +60 °C shelf temperatures, with vacuum integrity required across thousands of cycles.
 Silicone is preferred for cold flexibility; EPDM for the vapour barrier.
-Mayne Pharma and AstraZeneca-style lyo-line spares supplied to validated specifications.
+Lyophiliser door and vacuum-chamber spares are supplied to the line's validated specification.

 Standards & Compliance